 Karel continued to work as a cutter and polisher for Albert Diamond Cutting until his retirement in the 1960s.
 The family immigrated to Australia in the 1980s.

-The collection features twenty-three diamonds, some offered mounted in jewelry, others loose, ranging in size from just under 1 carat to over 5 carats.
-The overriding feature of the collection being the exceptional quality of the stones reflected in their highly graded color and clarity.
-Included in the highlights are six diamonds weighing between 4.01 and 5.42 carats, with certified color ranges from D to G colour.
+The collection features twenty-three diamonds, some offered mounted in jewellery, others loose, ranging in size from just under 1 carat to over 5 carats.
+The overriding feature of the collection being the exceptional quality of the stones reflected in their highly graded colour and clarity.
+Included in the highlights are six diamonds weighing between 4.01 and 5.42 carats, with certified colour ranges from D to G colour.

-The collection has been exhibited at Bonhams international salerooms including Hong Kong, where demand from Hong Kong and Mainland Chinese jewelry collectors continues to grow for high color diamonds, and unique colored stones.
+The collection has been exhibited at Bonhams international salerooms including Hong Kong, where demand from Hong Kong and Mainland Chinese jewellery collectors continues to grow for high colour diamonds, and unique coloured stones.

 From another estate, is an Art Deco ruby and diamond ring.
 The 1.91 carat ruby of Burmese origin, and highly sought-after natural 'Pigeon's Blood' hue, is believed to be an early 19th century cut and comes with interesting provenance.
 By repute, the stone was gifted to the owner's family by a Maharajah in India during the 1800s.
 The ring is offered at an estimate of AUD$20,000-30,000.

-Commenting on the sale of this collection, Anellie Manolas, Specialist in Charge of Jewelry for Bonhams, Australia, said: 'We are delighted to offer such an important private collection of loose diamonds and diamond jewelry.
+Commenting on the sale of this collection, Anellie Manolas, Specialist in Charge of Jewellery for Bonhams, Australia, said: 'We are delighted to offer such an important private collection of loose diamonds and diamond jewellery.
 Genuine estate offerings at auction of diamonds of significant size and exceptional quality are rare in Australia particularly, in such quantity.'